Nukepowered/GregTech4/README.md

 [Discord Channel](https://discord.gg/bpvXStD)

+For any questions or discussion about development, please use #dev channel in our discord group.

 The mod is planned to keep original look of GregTech 4 with some technical improvements, time to time extra improvements could be done of visual(as UIs, textures), but not minor one. there was only one non-original thing implemented - Large plasma turbine, and was a reason.

 ## Features